출처 :http://h18012.www1.hp.com/java/support/troubleshooting_guide.html

 at java.lang.Thread.run(Thread.java:536)

-Following isanotherexample of output that is displayed when something other than a jfieldID is provided to a JNI function that expects a jfieldID:
+Following is example of output that is displayed when something other than a jfieldID is provided to a JNI function that expects a jfieldID:

 FATAL ERROR in native method: Instance field not found in JNI get/set field operations